 Suspected Ansar al-Sunna militants beheaded four people, including the head of the village, in Manila village in Mocimboa da Praia district.
 Five other people were seriously injured while six houses were burnt down.

 A days later, four insurgents were captured in Palma.
-It is yet clear whether the captured militants are the same ones as those who attacked a peasant couple in another neighbourhood in Palma a day prior.
+It is unclear whether the captured militants are the same ones as those who attacked a peasant couple in another neighbourhood in Palma a day prior.
 1000 people have fled the area due to the increased terror threat.

 Abdul Rahmin Faizal, a suspected insurgent from Uganda, was captured in Mozambique.
 Mozambican police say that Faizal is a senior figure within the growing insurgency movement in the northern part of the country.
 Faizal was arrested alongside three other Ugandan nationals.
 In a statement, the police commander in the region said that “these people are extremely dangerous.
 Their mission was to receive those recruited in Memba and other coastal districts and provide materials for attacks against Cabo Delgado communities.
 They buy knives, machetes and axes, which the criminals use to hack innocent Mozambicans to pieces.
 They were giving instructions on how to use these weapons.”
 The arrest comes just as another suspected Ansar al-Sunna militants attacked a village in Cabo Delgado district, killing and decapitating 7 men and kidnapping four women.

 In March, according to Amnesty International, journalist Amade Abubacar, who was arrested 5 January 2019, is in critical condition indention.
-They claim that the allegations that the is ‘being ill-treated and denied medical treatment must be investigated thoroughly and transparently.”
-Amnesty International continues to say that the government must charge Amade with a “recognizable criminal offence or release him immediately and unconditionally.”
+Amnesty International called for claims that Abubacar is ‘being ill-treated and denied medical treatment” to be “investigated thoroughly and transparently.”
+Amnesty International called upon the government to charge Amade with a “recognizable criminal offence or release him immediately and unconditionally.”

-On January 5th, Amade Abubacar, a Mozambican journalist with the Nacadje Communitary Radio, was arrested by police while documenting deadly attacks by armed groups in Cabo Delgado province.
-The attacks, which began in 20`7, have been blamed on the local group Ansar al Sunna, sometimes referred to as al-Shabaab by locals.
+Abubacar was arrested by police while documenting deadly attacks by armed groups in Cabo Delgado province.
 He is being held at the Mieze Correctional Centre in Pemba district, Cabo Delgado province.

 ISIS claims that their militants have successfully attacked the Mozambican army in Mitopy, Mocimboa da Praia district.
 The attack, they claim, killed at least 16 people and wounded 12 others.
 The group also claimed that they managed to capture weapons, including rocket-propelled grenades from the military.
 The police refuted ISIS’ claims.
-Researchers and analysist are sceptical over ISIS’ claims,
+Researchers and analysts are skeptical over ISIS’ claims.

-Between 10 and 27 October, two separate incidents have resulted in the deaths of 7 Russian soldiers attached to the Kremlin-linked private military contractor, Wagner group, by armed insurgents in Mozambique’s northern Cabo Delgado province.
+On 10 and 27 October, armed insurgents in Cabo Delgado province killed 7 mercenaries working for Wagner, the Kremlin-linked private military contractor.
 In the first incident, 2 soldiers were shot dead following an ambush in Macomia district.
 17 days later, a second ambush resulted in the deaths of 5 soldiers in Muidumbe district.
-Reports say that four of the five were shot then beheaded while the fifth died later in the hospital.
+Reports say that four of the five were shot and then beheaded while the fifth died later in the hospital.

 UN refugee agency, UNHCR, reported that thousands of people in Cabo Delgado province are fleeing a recent escalation of violence and brutal attack by armed groups such as the locally known group, al-Shabaab.
 UNHCR spokesperson, Andrej Mahecic, says the violence has spread across nine of the 16 districts.
 The spokesperson did not place the blame on any specific group operating in the region.

-Local reports indicate that insurgents, locally known as Al-Shabaab, siese control of Mocimboa de Praia.
+Local reports indicate that insurgents, locally known as Al-Shabaab, sieze control of Mocimboa de Praia.
 According to the police, militants staged an overnight attack on the town taking over a military base and raising their flag.
-Local media is reporting that residents of the town are being locked in the mosques.
+Local media reports that residents of the town are being locked in the mosques.

-Since the group first came to the scene in October 2017, this is the first town the jihadists have successfully attacked a major town.
+This is the first time the jihadists have successfully attacked a major town.
 Most of their attacks have been on village and farms.

-The police in Cabo Delgado province in northern Mozambique say that at least 52 villagers of Xitaxi village were massacred by the locally known jihadist group, al-Shabaab.
+The police in Cabo Delgado province in northern Mozambique say that at least 52 villagers of Xitaxi village were massacred by the jihadist group locally known as al-Shabaab.
 Villagers say that the people killed refused to join the group.
 Though the police place the blame on the group, they have not claimed the attack.

 After two and half years, Mozambican jihadist group locally known as al-Shabaab have finally declared their intention of creating a caliphate in Northern part of the country.
 In a video circulating on social media, a member of the group whose identity or rank is unknown, told residents, “We want everyone here to apply Islamic law.
 We don’t want a government from unbelievers.
 We want a government from Allah.”
 The recent revelations come after the group seised government buildings, robbed banks, blocked roads and hoisted their black and white flag over towns and villages of Cabo Delgado province